 3. To clarify our understanding

-Meaning: Ensuring both parties see things the same way.
+Meaning: Ensures both parties interpret things the same way.

 Example: “To clarify our understanding, both teams will submit weekly updates.”